pyocd/pyOCD/docs/CONFIGURATION.md

 - `enable_semihosting`: (bool) Set to True to handle semihosting requests.
 Also see the `semihost_console_type` option.
 Default is False.

+- `enable_swv`: (bool) Whether to enable SWV printf output over the semihosting console.
+Requires the `swv_system_clock` option to be set.
+The SWO baud rate can be controlled with the `swv_clock` option.

 - `fast_program`: (bool) Setting this option to True will use CRC checks of existing flash sector contents to determine whether pages need to be programmed.
 Default is False.